jhc13/taggui/README.md

 ### Include

-An _include_, shown with a green border <span style="color:green">🞑</span>, is an area that is included when the image is exported.
+An _include_, shown with a green border, is an area included when the image is exported.
 When no _include_ is set, the full image (of course respecting the _crop_) is included.
 When an _include_ and an _exclude_ are overlapping, the _exclude_ takes